 Aptly named, Fussie Cat was developed to appease fussy felines.
 This brand is manufactured by Pets Global, Inc., an independently owned, holistic pet wellness company.
 Based in Valencia, CA, Pets Global, Inc. is also the name behind brands like Zignature and Essence.

-Pets Global, Inc. was founded on a passion for animal welfare and they offer what they call “Physiologically Tuned” recipes for cats and dogs.
+Pets Global, Inc. was founded on a passion for animal welfare, and it offers what it calls “Physiologically Tuned” recipes for cats and dogs.
 The Fussie Cat brand in particular is designed for taste as well as species-appropriate nutrition.

 Fussie Cat recipes are formulated in keeping with Pets Global, Inc.’s Physiologically Tuned philosophy.
 Their formulas are meat-first, with complete proteins as the first ingredient.
 We didn’t find specific information about where Fussie Cat sources their ingredients, but many pet food companies that manufacture in Thailand also source their fish and chicken there.